Skip navigation links

 CHE 806 - Contact either Professor Lira or Professor Worden

-We recommend enrolling at least two weeks before the start date of a course.
+Lifelong Ed students should enroll at least 2 weeks before the start date of a course.
+Certificate students should be applying at least a 6 weeks before the start date of a course.
 You will want to have time to order textbooks and set up your computer and e-mail.
 Please see the information on enrollment and course setup.

 After enrolling, be sure to proceed with ordering textbooks and computer setup.